 Reg First iteration

 Stakeholders.
-After a stakeholder meeting with the head of the department, head of the product, the design director, and many other key stakeholders, it was decided that the goal would be to focus on the purchase, answering my question from user testing.
+The stakeholders decided that the goal would be to focus on the purchase, answering my question from user testing.
 (See Stakeholder Deck)

-Having decided on the main goal, along with some behavioral data -- showing the higher purchase conversion for signed in users --, 2 models remained:
+Having decided on the main goal, in conjuction with some behavioral data -- showing higher purchase conversion for signed in users --, 2 models remained:

 "Data shapes the hypothesis, but doesn't prove the concepts, that's why we need qualitative data"